 Other than preventing the flood, purify water, absorbing pollutants and contaminants are also functions of the wetlands.
 Wetlands control the heat in the immediate vicinity by releasing the moist into the air, especially in tropical cities such as Colombo, the temperature tends to be high due to the closeness to the equator.
 However, the temperature of Colombo remains around 30°C partly due to the influence of wetlands.

-In the month of July in 2019, the high temperature was recorded across many European cities due to the heat waves; in some cities, the temperature rose up to 45°C and the governments of those countries had set up temporary ponds and water pools in order to control the heat.
-However, in Sri Lankan case the pools and ponds are already in place without any human interference and they are natural.
+In the month of July 2019, the high temperature was recorded across many European cities due to the heat waves; in some cities, the temperature rose up to 45°C and the governments of those countries had set up temporary ponds and water pools in order to control the heat.
+However, in the Sri Lankan case, the pools and ponds are already in place without any human interference and they are natural.

-There are many people in the urban and semi-urban areas that depend on the wetland for daily sustenance of their lives, it is another socio-economic factor of the wetlands.
+There are many people in the urban and semi-urban areas that depend on the wetland for the daily sustenance of their lives, it is another socio-economic factor of the wetlands.
 The purification of air is another key function of wetlands due to the densely grown trees and plants.
 Wetlands are dominated by plants in some areas mangroves.
 Mangroves are considered to be the climate superheroes of the arboreal world.
 These plants are vacuum cleaners that purify the air absorbing an unparallel amount of carbon dioxide from the atmosphere.

 Even though Colombo is rebranded as a Ramsar wetland city, keeping the prestigious status intact seems to be a daunting task, due to the development projects.
 Many wetlands directly encroached in the recent past due to the development projects such as the construction of the southern expressway.

-Colombo is a beautiful city and the travellers can see the picturesque city with a large extent of wetlands, patches of forests, parks, lakes, and rivers.
+Colombo is a beautiful city and travellers can see the picturesque city with a large extent of wetlands, patches of forests, parks, lakes, and rivers.
 However, the future of Colombo is somewhat questionable.
 As the accelerated development of the city takes place the concrete jungle is encroaching the valuable wetlands.
 But, fortunately, many other projects are also underway in order to secure the wetlands of Colombo.

-There had been many programs to regulate the gathering in rainwater in lowland areas of Colombo, and some of the projects were funded by the government while others were funded by organizations such as world bank.
+There had been many programs to regulate the gathering in rainwater in lowland areas of Colombo, and some of the projects were funded by the government while others were funded by organizations such as the world bank.
 Metro Colombo project funded by World Bank started in 2013 aiming at controlling the flood in the catchment area of Colombo water basin in order to regulate the rainwater and it helped the city dweller immensely.